WebView-CG/charter/charter.md

 ### Non-Normative Data

-* Machine-readable data describing the API differences between different WebView & browser implementations are available to documentation platforms and other tools, by February 2025
+* Machine-readable data describing the differences between WebView & browser implementations that can be consumed by documentation platforms and other tools, by February 2025

 ### Non-Normative Reports